Danjola/Hng_stage1_Task1/README.md

 # User Management Script

-This bash script automates the process of creating new users, assigning them to groups, generating passwords, and setting up home directories with appropriate permissions.
-The script also logs each step to a log file and securely stores the generated passwords.
+This bash script streamlines the creation of new users, group assignments, password generation, and home directory setup with proper permissions.
+Additionally, it logs each step in a log file and securely stores the generated passwords.

 ## Requirements

-- This script must be run as the root user or with sudo privileges.
+-This script requires root user access or sudo privileges.
-- Ensure you have the necessary permissions to create users and groups on your system.
+-Verify that you have the necessary permissions to create users and groups on your system.
-- Ensure you have the necessary permissions to create files in /var/log and /var/secure.
+-Confirm that you have the necessary permissions to create files in /var/log and /var/secure.

 ## Files